 Each year the NIU Clarinet Cornucopia features outstanding guest artist performances and master classes around a central theme.
 Illinois, Iowa, Michigan and Wisconsin clarinetists of all ages and abilities come together for learning, camaraderie and fun.

 The Cornucopia Clarinet Choir provides an opportunity for everyone to perform.
 Various sessions address topics such as music for the clarinet, practice techniques, equipment and auditions.
-Vendors come with the latest equipment for clarinetists to try.

 The Clarinet Cornucopia is hosted by Greg Barrett, NIU clarinet faculty, with assistance from the students in the NIU Clarinet Studio and the Office of External Programs.

 Catherine Hudgins, National Lyric Opera and Portland (ME) Symphony Orchestra, and William Hudgins of the Boston Symphony Orchestra were featured in a day focusing on duet and ensemble performances.